kksvt/obrandomizer/esp/Readme.txt

 6. oRandCreatures set to 2 might sometimes cause the game to crash when reloading a save It's not that big of a deal, since you will be able to properly load your desired save after launching the game again.
 Having said that, oRandCreatures set to 2 is not a recommended setting.

-7. oWorldItems set to 1 greatly lowers the stability

 =======================================
 Technical aspects / potential issues